Five reasons to get five portions

 Smoothies, takeaways, supplements and vitamins

-Smoothies, takeaway food, dietary supplements and vitamins can contribute to your 'five a day' recommended consumption of fruit and vegetables.
+Smoothies, takeaway food, dietary supplements and vitamins can contribute to your 'five a day' recommended intake of fruit and vegetables.

 One smoothie containing all the edible pulped fruit or vegetable may count as more than one 'five a day' portion, but this depends on: